sergiosilvajr/ContactEmbedView/README.md

 # ContactEmbedView
-This repo contains a contact picker view for android systems.
-It looks like the gmail's equivalent
+This repo contains a contact picker view of your contacts .
+It looks like the gmail's equivalent.

 This is a free repo under development